microsoftgraph/microsoft-graph-explorer-v4/README.md

 If you want to report a Graph Explorer bug or suggest new features & enhancements, you can do so [here on the Github repository](https://github.com/microsoftgraph/microsoft-graph-explorer-v4/issues).

 ### Building Apps & Accessing M365 Data
-To simplify your Microsoft Graph app-building experience, use our [Microsoft Graph SDKs]((https://learn.microsoft.com/en-us/graph/sdks/sdks-overview)) and [Microsoft Graph Toolkit (MGT)]((https://learn.microsoft.com/en-us/graph/toolkit/overview)) which provide fully functional and out-of-the-box web components.
+* To simplify your Microsoft Graph app-building experience, use our [Microsoft Graph SDKs]((https://learn.microsoft.com/en-us/graph/sdks/sdks-overview)) and [Microsoft Graph Toolkit (MGT)]((https://learn.microsoft.com/en-us/graph/toolkit/overview)) provide fully functional and out-of-the-box web components.

-Refer to [Microsoft Graph Quick Start](https://developer.microsoft.com/en-us/graph/quick-start) to get a pre-initialized SDK sample application up and running in less 3 minutes using the language of your choice.
+* Refer to [Microsoft Graph Quick Start](https://developer.microsoft.com/en-us/graph/quick-start) to get a pre-initialized SDK sample application up and running in less 3 minutes using the language of your choice.

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).